Do you remember what it felt like to be scolded by your parents? Or to receive a condescending sermon from a teacher or employer?

 You probably didn’t enjoy these experiences and would be hard-pressed to even remember what the lesson or correction was, even though, deep down, you knew that what they had to say was important.

 No one is denying that content is important, but if the delivery is flawed, it doesn’t get received properly.
 It doesn’t stick.
+This is why communication sensitivity is so vital.
 When you are presenting to your colleagues or negotiating with a client, you want your message to get through properly.
 If it’s a presentation, you want the message to stick.
 If it’s a negotiation, you want them to agree with you.
 The goal is clear but the steps to ensure that you reach that goal are easier said than done.

 The steps, tips, and techniques out there are numerous enough to rival the stars.
 And like these stars, most of them are just shiny and sparkling beacons: pretty but not realistically attainable.
 So, where does that leave you?

 Let us go back to the parent-and-teacher scenario earlier.
 The failure in communication occurred not because of what they had to say but because of how they made you feel.
 With this knowledge in mind, try to switch your role now and look at how this information helps you as the speaker.
 If you were the one who had to present an idea or persuade a group to agree with your point, how does knowing about the role of feelings help you achieve your goal?

 The first step to achieving communication sensitivity is to do a self-check.

 Figure out how you feel and what kind of disposition you are in.
 Are you in an emotional state where you can objectively respond to the person?
 Do you have any biases that might skew your point or negotiation tactics?

 Read your audience.